 Making Curved Cuts with a Jigsaw

 The rounded pieces of the Lori Wall Bed allow the bed to "roll" smoothly down into place without the use of any complicated mechanical systems.
 Cutting these curves can be tricky.
-The video below shows a good technique for cutting curves with a jigsaw.
+The video below shows how to use a jigsaw to make these cuts without any trouble.

 Drilling Pilot Holes for your Screws